sanskrit/raw_etexts_english/blogs/manasataramgini/2003-02-17_the-struggle-against-qamar-ad-din.md

 +++
-title = "The struggle againstxa0Qamar-ad-din."
+title = "The struggle against Qamar-ad-din."

 +++
 The heartland of the Chagadai khanate- Mogholistan lay in the land